Relationship

 But all I could think was what a prison I am in with you

-In the morning when the sunlight closed
+The next morning when the sunlight closed

 Behind the arboretum of trees